krejsvoj/krejsvoj.github.io/pages/about.md

 # About

-My name is Vojtěch Krejsa and I am currently studying FIT CTU.
+Hi, my name is Vojtěch Krejsa and I am in my final year of the master's program in Computer Security at the faculty of Information technology at CTU.
+I am interested in reverse engeneering, malware analysis, binary exploitation, and computer security in general.